Connect with others who understand.

 “I have found that exercise does indeed help me,” said one MyHeartDiseaseTeam member with AFib.
 “I take a Silver Sneakers exercise class that has cardio, strength training, and resistance as part of the program.
 Most are chair exercises and a few standing exercises.
 It has helped me a lot.”

-Exercising with atrial fibrillation provides benefits to your heart, as well as your physical and mental health.
-However, certain types of exercise present increased health risks to people with AFib and should be avoided.
+Exercising with atrial fibrillation benefits your heart, as well as your physical and mental health.
+People with AFib who exercise experience fewer episodes of AFib, fewer hospital visits, and a better quality of life compared to people with AFib who don’t exercise.

 Exercising with AFib also provides other benefits: